TykTechnologies/tyk-oss-k8s-deployment/README.md

 ```

 We see that now our Gateway is ready to accept requests.
 Use the [Gateway REST API](https://tyk.io/docs/tyk-gateway-api/) to create your first API
+OR, use the [Tyk-Operator](https://github.com/TykTechnologies/tyk-operator) to declaratively create and manage your API definitions using the kubectl cli.